Home

 Naturally, I wanted it.

-This church had obviously been a thriving place that was loved and cared for, but now it was run down and shoddy because of misuse by those who used it for their own purpose and self-aggrandizement.
+This church had obviously been a thriving place that was loved and cared for, but now it was run down and shoddy because of misuse by those who had used it for their own purpose and self-aggrandizement.

 http://theksc.org/Images/KSLogo2.jpg